tylerlittlefield/cli/README.md

 2. Alerts: `AlertSuccess()`, `AlertWarning()`, etc.
 3. Lists: `OrderedList()` and  `UnorderedList()`
-4. Everything from ColorizeSwift, I've copied the source code to be used in this project so we have access to all it's awesome features
+4. Everything from ColorizeSwift, I've copied the source code to be used in this project so we have access to all it's awesome features (colored text, styles and more)

 ```swift
 // Alerts